 It doesn’t stop there.
-Investors are clearly seeing this market in a boom with Automation Anywhere completing its second round of funding in 18 months, now securing $840m and valuing them at $6.8b.
-This has was followed by Ui-Path heading for an IPO.
+Investors are clearly seeing this market in a boom with AA completing it’s second round of funding in 18 months now securing $840m valuing them at $6.8b followed by Ui-path now heading for an IPO.

 This is not a market that shows any sign of slowing down and will be worth an estimated $6.1b by 2026 according to latest research.

 If RPA really is going to be the unicorn that delivers what we want it to do, we must learn from all the other “Digital Transformation” projects that have been implemented and fail to deliver the outcome they were promised.

 Regardless of the product, platform, exec sponsor, capabilities or whatever challenge we want to throw at this industry, if you are serious about exploiting this capability to drive efficiency you need only one thing – a strategy.